Kang Chol-hwan: Release

 After publishing The Aquariums of Pyongyang, Kang met with US President George W. Bush and British Foreign Secretary Jack Straw.
 He has spoken with several organizations about human rights in North Korea and visited Japan for a discussion about abductees.
 Along with An and Lee Soon-ok, who was imprisoned in Kaechon concentration camp, he received the Democracy Award from the United States' National Endowment for Democracy in July 2003.

 Kang has not been in contact with his family since he defected.
-In 2011, it was assumed that his sister, Mi-ho, and her 11-year-old son are in Yodok concentration camp, having been sent back there as retaliation for Kang's defection.
+In 2011, it was assumed that his sister, Mi-ho, and her 11-year-old son were in Yodok concentration camp, having been sent back there as retaliation for Kang's defection.